9elements/firmware-action/.dagger-ci/README.md

 ## Live log
 To see live log from tests, for example docker-building with dagger, simply use following arguments `--log-cli-level NOTSET  --show-capture no`.

-To ommit the summary at the end, use argument `--no-summary`.
+To omit the summary at the end, use argument `--no-summary`.

 ## Log verbosity
 By default it is `DEBUG`, you can reduce it by using argument `--log-cli-level=INFO`.